-Students who start a course on or after 1 September 2014 must be in attendance for two weeks in every AY of the course before the HE Provider confirms attendance.
+Students who start a course on or after 1 September 2014 must be in attendance for two weeks in every AY of the course before the HEP confirms attendance.
 Students are not liable for any TFL until attendance has been confirmed.

-PT TFL will be paid to the HE Provider in three instalments, the first following confirmation from the HE Provider that the student has attended / undertaken the course for two weeks, and the second and third following receipt of confirmation of attendance in respect of the second and third terms.
+PT TFL will be paid to the HEP in three instalments, the first following confirmation from the HEP that the student has attended / undertaken the course for two weeks, and the second and third following receipt of confirmation of attendance in respect of the second and third terms.
+(Note that three attendance confirmations per AY, rather than one attendance confirmation per AY, are required for PT courses from AY 18/19.)
 The three liability points are set as follows:

-- •the date two weeks after the first day of the first term of the AY - •the first day of the second term of the AY - the first day of the third term of the AY payment will be clawed back from the HE Provider.
-(This should not happen given that a confirmation of attendance is required for each term of the course).
+- •the date two weeks after the first day of the first term of the AY - •the first day of the second term of the AY - •the first day of the third term of the AY

 No further payments of PTTFL should be released after confirmation of withdrawal is received.
-If a PTTFL payment is released for a term in which the student did not attend, the
+If a PTTFL payment is released for a term in which the student did not attend, the payment will be clawed back from the HEP.
+(Note that this should not happen given that a confirmation of attendance is required for each term of the course).

-The three instalments of PTTFL per AY will be paid in proportions of 25% / 25% / 50%.
+The three instalments of PT TFL per AY will be paid in proportions of 25% / 25% / 50%.

 Please note: PT course grant (for continuing part-time students who started before 1 September 2018) and PT fee grant (for continuing PT students who started before 1 September 2014) are paid in single instalments for the AY.

 Entitlement to PT grants following a change of circumstances is assessed as detailed in the 'Part-Time Students Support Wales' AY 20/21 guidance.